nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `WellNUS` and the **Actor** is the `counselor`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a student #UC01**

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. AddressBook shows a list of persons
+2. WellNUS shows the list of students
-3. User requests to delete a specific person in the list
+3. User requests to add a new student to the list
-4. AddressBook deletes the person
+4. WellNUS adds the person, and shows confirmation message

     Use case ends.

 **Extensions**

+* 3a.
+The student name/contact number already exists.
+  * 3a1.
+WellNUS shows an error message.
+    * Use case ends.

+* 3b.
+The given name is invalid (non-alphabetical input) or contact number is invalid (non-numerical input).
+  * 3b1.
+WellNUS shows an error message.
+    * Use case ends.

+**Use case: View existing students #UC02**

+**MSS**

+1. User requests to list students
+2. WellNUS shows the list of students
+3. User can find student index that can be used for other use cases, eg. edit student info

+    Use case ends.

+**Extensions**

 * 2a.
-The list is empty.
+The list is empty
+  * Use case ends.

+**Use case: Delete existing students #UC03**

+**MSS**

+1. User requests to list students
+2. WellNUS shows the list of students
+3. User can find student index
+4. Delete user by specifying the index
+5. Get confirmation of successful delete

     Use case ends.

+**Extensions**

 * 3a.
-The given index is invalid.
+The student index is invalid.
   * 3a1.
+WellNUS shows an error message.
+    * Use case ends.

+**Use case: Tag student to risk level #UC04**

+**MSS**

+1. User requests to list students
+2. WellNUS shows the list of students
+3. User can find student index
+4. Tag/change student risk level using the student index
+5. Information gets updated for future reference

+    Use case ends.

+**Extensions**

+* 4a.
+The student index is invalid.
+  * 4a1.
+WellNUS shows an error message.
+    * Use case ends.

+* 4b.
+The risk level is invalid (not high/medium/low)
+  * 4b1.
+WellNUS shows an error message.
+    * Use case ends.

+**Use case: Add an appointment #UC05**

+**MSS**

+1. User requests to list appointments
+2. WellNUS shows the list of appointments, along with some basic information like time and student
+3. User requests to add a new appointment to the list
+4. WellNUS adds the appointment
+5. WellNUS shows confirmation message

+   Use case ends.

+**Extensions**

+* 3a.
+The student index is invalid.
+  * 3a1.
+WellNUS shows an error message.
+    * Use case ends.

+* 3b.
+The given time is invalid (wrong time format).
+  * 3b1.
+WellNUS shows an error message.
+    * Use case ends.

+* 3c.
+The given time overlaps with an existing appointment.
-AddressBook shows an error message.
+  * 3c1.
+WellNUS shows an error message.

-      Use case resumes at step 2.
+    * Use case ends.

 *{More to be added}*